Renovate your relationship - a manual for men

 There are several possible explanations for this preferred stance:

 “Sideways listening” has proved particularly successful in all sorts of therapeutic, professional and personal situations.
 It is more relaxing and lets the conversation flow more naturally.
-This stance is also recommended for talking with children and teenagers!
+This stance may also work for talking with children and teenagers.

 Tip: Avoid face to face stances and adopt a more casual ‘side by side’ stance.

 Try to avoid the language of failure.
-When talking about emotional issues, some men might be insulted by some phrases like ‘suffering from (depression / anxiety etc)’ as it can suggest that they are lacking in power or failing.
-Talking about help seeking as a demonstration of strength, taking control and a way of getting things back on track can be more effective.
-Use terms like ‘feeling stressed’ or ‘battling against’ pressures.
+When talking about emotional issues, some men might be offended by some phrases like ‘suffering from (depression / anxiety etc.)’ as it can suggest that they are lacking in power or failing.
+Talking about help seeking as a demonstration of strength and taking control can be more effective.
+Use terms like ‘feeling stressed’, ‘battling against pressures’, or ‘getting things back on track’.

 Tip: Try using the language of strength and empowerment in your conversations with men, using more positive terms like ‘mental fitness’ instead of terms that suggest weakness.

-If you need someone to talk to, you can call our MensLine Australia counsellors on 1300 78 99 78, or access online chat.
+If you need someone to talk to, you can call our MensLine Australia counsellors on 1300 78 99 78, or click the chat button on the right for online counselling.
+MensLine is free and available 24/7.